 If you’re involved in a wreck involving a tractor-trailer, it’s imperative that you immediately contact an experienced personal injury attorney.
 Partnering with a personal injury attorney can protect your legal rights from greedy insurance companies and help your medical bills get paid.
 Talking with a personal injury attorney can help determine if you do indeed have a claim and whether you’re entitled to compensation for your injuries.

 *The content of this article serves only to provide information and should not be construed as legal advice.
-If you file a claim against Con-way, Inc, you may not be entitled to any compensation.
+If you file a claim against Con-way, Inc, or any other party, you may not be entitled to any compensation.